AI-Life-inProgress/Recipe-website/README.md

 # Recipe-website

-`A short website based around just HTML & CSS for recipes`
+A simple recipe website built using HTML and CSS.

-Demonstrating use of css styles and some basic HTML content.
+Demonstrates the use of basic HTML structure and CSS styling to create a clean, user-friendly layout.